mohyaz11/OptimumSetupBook/manuscript/FeatureBranchDeployments.md

 ![](images/featurebranches-outputvariableasvariable.png)

-With that variable created we can modify a couple of other variables to make use of it.
+With that variable created, we can modify a couple of other variables to make use of it.

 ![](images/featurebranches-usingoutputvariable.png)